Dr Becca Knowles Bevis

 Whilst the majority of the work I do now is related to perinatal or parental mental health, I do also work with adults who are experiencing challenges with their mental health that are not directly connected to the journey to parenthood, so please feel free to get in touch if this is you.

-My approach to therapy is compassionate, honest and collaborative, and my focus is on developing a safe and supportive therapeutic relationship to enable you to resolve difficulties and make positive changes for yourself.
-We will work together in order to arrive at a better understanding of your difficulties, to create a safe space in which you can express painful feelings and feel heard and understood, and find ways to tackle problems and make meaningful change.
-I can also help you to learn strategies and skills you can use to help you protect yourself against similar difficulties in the future.
+My approach to therapy is compassionate, down-to-earth, honest and collaborative - with a dose of humour - and my focus is on developing a safe and supportive therapeutic relationship to enable you to resolve difficulties and make positive changes for yourself.
+We will work together to arrive at a better understanding of your difficulties, to create a safe space in which you can express painful feelings and feel heard and understood, and find ways to make meaningful change.

 Education, Training and Qualifications